B.Sc. (Class I Honours Chemistry), University of Birmingham (July 1969)

 Roy Harrison started his academic career as a chemist, gaining both BSc and PhD degrees from the University of Birmingham.
 He then undertook postdoctoral work at Imperial College in the Department of Civil Engineering working on air pollution by heavy metals.
 Subsequently he took up a lectureship in atmospheric chemistry at Lancaster University where his work focused on particulate air pollutants and photo oxidants.
 In 1984 he moved to the University of Essex as Reader and Director of the Institute of Aerosol Science, pursuing both laboratory-based research on the physical properties of combustion aerosols and largely field-based work in the chemistry of airborne particulate matter.
 In 1989 he was awarded the degree of DSc in Environmental Chemistry of the University of Birmingham.

 Roy Harrison is listed by ISI Thomson Scientific (on ISI Web of Knowledge) as a Highly Cited Researcher in the Environmental Science/Ecology category.
-He has an h-index of 54 (i.e. 54 of his papers have received 54 or more citations in the literature).
+He has an h-index of 58 (January 2013); total citations exceed 12,000.
 In 2004 he was appointed OBE for services to environmental science in the New Year Honours List.
 He was profiled by the Journal of Environmental Monitoring (Vol 5, pp 39N-41N, 2003).

 National Centre for Atmospheric Science: Roy Harrison leads the Birmingham node of the National Centre for Atmospheric Science.
 This is funded by NERC as part of the Directorate for Atmospheric Composition of the distributed Centre.